 Proper Compression Depth for Children

 For children, the ideal compression depth is about 2 inches or roughly one-third the depth of the chest.
 This depth works hand in hand with the recommended compression rate of 100 to 120 compressions per minute to ensure good blood flow.
 Pushing deep enough helps circulate oxygen-rich blood to vital organs like the brain and heart, while compressing too shallow or too fast can reduce the impact of CPR.
-Just as important as the compression depth and rate is allowing the chest to fully recoil after each compression.
+Just as important as the compression depth and rate is allowing the child’s chest to fully recoil after each compression.
 This recoil lets the heart refill with blood, preparing it for the next compression.
-Together, the correct depth and rate form the foundation of high-quality CPR that can improve a child’s chance of survival.
+Together, the correct depth and rate form the foundation of high-quality CPR that can improve a child’s chance of survival while minimizing the risk of injury to delicate structures like the ribs.

 Compression-to-Ventilation Ratio